akoreman/Compute-Shader-Fractal-Ray-Marching/README.md

 # Compute Shader Ray Marching
 WIP.
-Working on a program to use ray marching to render 3D fractals.
+Working on a program to use ray marching to render 3D fractals composed of folded primitives.
 Implemented using compute shaders through Unity3D.

 **Currently Implemented:**
 - Unlit rendering of fractals composed of translated primitives.